markdown-confluence/markdown-confluence/README.md

 > If you would like to use the plugin currently you will need to use [Alternative Installation](https://obsidian-confluence.com/getting-started/installation-brat.html) instructions.

-1. Install the `obsidian-confluence` plugin from Obsidian's community plugins browser.
+1. Install the `confluence-integration` plugin from Obsidian's community plugins browser.
 2. Open the plugin settings and configure the following fields:

 - `Confluence Base URL`: The base URL of your Atlassian Confluence instance (e.g., `https://your-domain.atlassian.net`)